Discover 3 key parts of a nimble hiring strategy that can help you boost profits and earn an ROI.

 Understanding the difference between core work (tasks that provide direct value to clients) and non-core (behind the scene tasks that are necessary to support client value) is the starting point for effective delegation.
 This is where a company’s talent strategy becomes important.
 Because not only is it essential that there are enough people to perform the remaining tasks, you need to trust that their performance will be excellent.

 There is a surprise silver lining to this cloud.
-The instability of 2020 has made it much easier for many companies to transition to a nimble talent strategy in order to meet pressing needs for both themselves and their customers.
+The instability of 2020 has made it much easier for many companies to transition to a nimble hiring strategy in order to meet pressing needs for both themselves and their customers.

 Companies that employ a nimble talent strategy continually seek to optimize the perfect blend of core employees, and supplemental skilled contractors or freelancers who work together in a talent ecosystem to achieve business objectives and deliver client value.